amazterdrv/Suvivor-Game-Unity3D/README.md

 # Survivor-Unity-Game
-A basic Survivor Game made in Unity using online tutorials
+A first person survivor Game made  made using the Unity3d engine and C# scripting.